hmcts/one-per-page/docs/steps/Question.md

 In the example above we declare a form that captures two fields, firstName and lastName, which will be treated as strings.

-> Read [fields] for more information about field types.
+> Read [field types] for more information about field types.

 While handling a POST request the Question will use your form to parse the url-encoded data sent by the [inputs you declare in the template][behaviour-binding].